Jakub47/NameGenerator-Makarov/README.md

 # NameGenerator-Makarov
-Algorithm for genereting random names using makarov chain with sample file (.csv)
+Algorithm for genereting procedural names using makarov chain using polish names in csv file